Commissioning Hard Edge glass art explained

 Examples of Hard Edge glass display

-This contemporary custom stand gives prominence and character
+A custom stand gives prominence and character to your original

-Stand-off wall mounts give an added level of attractive wall light reflections
+A hidden wall mount gives an added level of attractive wall light reflections

 3 - Clear acrylic stand